This is a plain English summary of an original research article

 Related research paper: Zielonke N, and others.
 The potential of breast cancer screening in Europe.
 Int J Cancer.
 2021;148:406-418

-This project was funded by the National Institute for Health Research (NIHR) Health Technology Assessment programme.
+Funding: This project was funded by the NIHR Health Technology Assessment programme.

 Conflicts of Interest: The study authors declare no conflicts of interest.

 Disclaimer: NIHR Alerts are not a substitute for professional medical advice.
 They provide information about research which is funded or supported by the NIHR.
 Please note that views expressed in NIHR Alerts are those of the author(s) and reviewer(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.